 Acupuncture is the insertion of tiny sterile needles into specific anatomical points on the body which have the ability to alter various biochemical and physiological conditions.
-Ancient Chinese practitioners developed a system of medicine that has been successfully utilized for thousands of years.
+Ancient Eastern practitioners developed a system of medicine that has been successfully utilized for thousands of years.
 By integrating this wisdom with the current scientific research, acupuncture treats both the symptoms and the root causes of the patient’s illness.

 In North America, acupuncture is often used when other treatment approaches have failed.
 There is a growing and substantial amount of western research that concludes acupuncture is a safe and effective treatment for many health concerns including, but not limited to:

 Electro-acupuncture is similar to traditional acupuncture in that the same points are stimulated during a treatment.
 As with traditional acupuncture, needles are inserted at specific points along the body, and the needles are then attached via small clips to a machine that generates a continuous electric pulse.
 Due to the electrical current, patients may experience a tingling sensation while being treated.
 Electro-acupuncture can be especially useful in the treatment of both chronic or acute pain.

 Gua sha is a natural therapy that involves scraping your skin with a massage tool that helps to promote circulation and facilate the breakdown of scar tissues.
 Gua sha is often used to treat muscle pain and tension and can be administered as a stand alone treatment or in conjunction with acupuncture.

 Cupping applies suction to the surface of the body to draw out pathogenic factors or to invigorate the flow of blood at the surface of the body.